Ellestial/100-days-of-code/log.md

 **Thoughts**: Went very well. :) It almmost seemed too easy...
 I still want to get the design in better shape.
 I tried console.log() the API object to see what key/value pairings it had, but I learned there were multiple objects.
 In order to view the other objects associated with the geolocation API, I had to console.log() the results from each of the functions.
 Ex: had to run a separate console.log() for navigator.geolocation and navigator.geolocation.watchPosition().

 **Links to work:** [Local Weather App](https://codepen.io/Ellestial/pen/rJvVbP)

+## Day 47: February 23, 2018

+**Today's Progress**: Worked on the CSS for my local weather app and started reading through the documentation for Wikipedia's API.

+**Thoughts**: I felt like I cheated by doing CSS today instead of JavaScript, but it's still coding!
+And I made up time by reading through part of the Wikipedia API.
+That API is pretty massive.
+I'm a bit overwhelmed, but my next project on FreeCodeCamp involves searching for terms and pulling in results from Wikipedia.
+Basically a limited search engine.

+**Links to work:** None.